-We need your help to buy the bogies for 10000!
-Check out the link to find out more.
+We need your help to buy the bogies for 10000 Click the link below to find out more

 British Railways Class 16/1

-From Wikipedia, the free encyclopedia under the Creative Commons Attribution-ShareAlike License
+(Partly taken from Wikipedia, the free encyclopedia under the Creative Commons Attribution-ShareAlike License)

 British Railways Class D16/1, numbers 10000 and 10001 were the first mainline diesel locomotives in Great Britain.
 They were built by the London Midland and Scottish Railway at it Derby Works, using the EE16SVT 1,600hp diesel engine with electric transmission, in association with English Electric and the Vulcan Foundry with whom the LMS had had a long working relationship.

-They operated over a number of routes out of St Pancras or Euston but their low power outputs meant they were less than inspiring when used on heavily loaded or express services.
+After several weeks of proving trials, 10000 entered service on the Midland route in February 1948.
+The twins operated over a number of routes out of St Pancras or Euston but their low power outputs meant they were not ideal for heavily loaded or express services unless operated as a pair.

 In March 1953 they were both transferred to the Southern Region of British Railways to allow direct comparison to be made between them and the SR's 10201, 10202 and 10203 and remained there until spring 1955.
 They (and the SR locomotives) were sent to Derby where they were overhauled and received green livery and then ran side by side on London Midland Region duties.
 Trials of both types proved interesting, with the Southern Region locomotives developing into the English Electric Type 4 design for British Railways (later British Railways Class 40).